AdobeDocs/campaign-standard.pt-BR/help/sending/using/understanding-delivery-failures.md

 >
 >**O parâmetro **[!UICONTROL Delivery duration]**nos deliveries do Campaign agora apenas será usado se definido para 3,5 dias ou menos.** Se você definir um valor superior a 3,5 dias, ele não será considerado.

-Por exemplo, se você deseja que o tentativas de um delivery pare após um dia, é possível definir a duração do delivery como **1d**, e as mensagens na fila de tentativas serão removidas após um dia.
+Por exemplo, se você quiser que as tentativas de um delivery parem depois de um dia, poderá definir a duração do delivery como **1d**, e as mensagens na fila de tentativas serão removidas após um dia.

 <!--For example, if you want retries for a delivery to stop after one day, you can set the delivery duration to **1d**, and the Enhanced MTA will honor that setting by removing messages in the retry queue after one day.-->

 >[!NOTE]
 >
->Quando uma mensagem estiver na fila de tentativas por um máximo de 3,5 dias e não for entregue, o tempo limite expirará e seu status será atualizado<!--from **[!UICONTROL Sent]**--> para **[!UICONTROL Failed]** nos logs do delivery [a3/>.](../../sending/using/monitoring-a-delivery.md#delivery-logs)
+>Quando uma mensagem estiver na fila de tentativas por um máximo de 3,5 dias e não for entregue, o tempo limite expirará, e seu status será atualizado<!--from **[!UICONTROL Sent]**--> para **[!UICONTROL Failed]** nos [logs do delivery](../../sending/using/monitoring-a-delivery.md#delivery-logs).

 <!--The default configuration allows five retries at one-hour intervals, followed by one retry per day for four days.
 The number of retries can be changed globally (contact your Adobe technical administrator) or for each delivery or delivery template (see [this section](../../administration/using/configuring-email-channel.md#sending-parameters)).-->